-The Bonner Center for Community-Engaged Learning, Teaching, and Research each year funds a small number of group and individual community service projects in Oberlin and beyond.
-Grants are typically awarded to projects that address real community needs, particularly those that will offer long-term benefits for communities and collaborating organizations.
+Each year, the Bonner Center for Community-Engaged Learning, Teaching, and Research funds a small number of group and individual community service projects in Oberlin and beyond.
+Grants are typically awarded to projects that address real community need, particularly those that will offer longterm benefits for communities and collaborating organizations.

 Bill Long Foundation

 The Bonner Center has partnered with the Bill Long Foundation (BLF) to expand opportunities for students to access the foundation’s funding throughout the academic year.
-The Bill Long Foundation (BLF) is a membership-powered community agency that gives grants to support projects and activities in Oberlin that address basic human needs or enrich cultural life.
+The BLF provides grants to support projects and activities in Oberlin that address basic human need or enrich cultural life.

-Funds provided by the BLF must be dedicated to projects benefiting the local community of Oberlin.
+Funds provided by the BLF must be dedicated to projects benefitting the local community of Oberlin.
 While membership in the BLF is not required to qualify, we invite you to learn more about the foundation and its work in the community.
-In addition to this BLF-sponsored funding opportunity, the Bonner Center continues to support community service projects in other categories and beyond the Oberlin community through its mini-grant program.
+In addition to this BLF-sponsored funding opportunity, the Bonner Center also supports community service projects in other categories benefitting Oberlin and area communities through its mini-grant program.